How to protect yourself online

 Should you inadvertently give away your login details, change your password immediately or contact us to help prevent fraudulent activity on your WorldFirst account.

-- Be aware of risks when downloading mobile apps.
+Be aware of risks when downloading mobile apps.
 Avoid giving unnecessary permissions and downloading apps from unofficial stores.
-There’s an increased risk of such apps being infected with a mobile device virus
+There’s an increased risk of such apps being infected with a mobile device virus.
+Top security threats below:

 - Freeware applications may be packed with software that snoops on you or malicious ads